 Autism Services Center

-The services provided by Western Michigan University’s Autism Services Center were developed to support college students with autism spectrum disorder (ASD); however, an official diagnosis of ASD or any disability is not necessary.
+The services provided by Western Michigan University’s Autism Services Center were developed to support autistic/neurodiverse college students; however, an official diagnosis of ASD or any disability is not necessary.
 Services are available for WMU students without disabilities as long as there are resources available.

 ASC Services